 2. The Letter of the Congregation for the Doctrine of the Faith On Some Aspects of Christian Meditation Orationis formas (15 October 1989) seems to make reference to such ideas: “Still others do not hesitate to place that absolute without image or concepts, which is proper to Buddhist theory, on the same level as the majesty of God revealed in Christ, which towers above finite reality” (n.
 12: AAS 82 , 369).
 In this regard, it is also appropriate to recall the teachings on inculturation and interreligious dialogue in the Encyclical Letter of John Paul II Redemptoris missio (cf. nn.
 52-57: AAS 83 , 299-305).

 Vatican Information Service, 22 August 1998.

-Art: Tony de Mello (Fr Anthony de Mello), Mihai Andrei, 2005-10-28, CC-Universal Public Domain; Prônam Mudrá, Marcocarvalho, 2005 own work, CC; Still life with Bible, Vincent van Gogh, 1885, PD-US, PD-art; Wikimedia Commons.
+Art for this post on Fr Anthony de Mello: Tony de Mello (Fr Anthony de Mello), Mihai Andrei, 2005-10-28, CC-Universal Public Domain; Prônam Mudrá, Marcocarvalho, 2005 own work, CC; Still life with Bible, Vincent van Gogh, 1885, PD-US, PD-art; Wikimedia Commons.
 Fr Anthony de Mello, unknown photographer, undated, from uncopyrighted site.
 Pope Benedict XVII, file copy.